sarzamin/koto/README.md

 koto
 ====

-A simple tools to share ideas.
+A simple tool to share ideas.